Prabodh Chandra Bagchi: Early life and education

-He was born on 18 November 1898, the eldest son of Shri Harinath Bagchi and Smt Tarangini Devi in present-day Bangladesh in Magura District.
+Prabodh Chandra Bagchi was born on 18 November 1898, the eldest son of Shri Harinath Bagchi and Smt Tarangini Devi in present-day Bangladesh in the Magura District.
 He lost his mother in early childhood.
-He completed his schooling in Srikole, Magura District in present Bangladesh.
+He completed his schooling in Srikole, Magura District.
 Bagchi was a brilliant student and a favorite of his teachers and Head Master who expected great things of him.
 In 1914, he appeared for the Matriculation examination.
 He graduated from Krishnagar Government College in 1918 with honors in Sanskrit.
 He stood first in his college and received the prestigious Mohini Mohan Roy award.
 Although he showed promise in Mathematics, he took Sanskrit, the classical language of India, because of his desire to study ancient Indian history.
 He joined Calcutta University for his post-graduation studies in Ancient History and Culture, obtaining a First Class M.A. in 1920.
 He was awarded a gold medal in the Religion Section and overall stood first in the university.